 - Walkers should always stay on the trail.

 - Always let someone know your travel plans—see things to know before you go.

 - Carry adequate drinking water.
-There is a small creek at Western Summit camp but no guaranteed water source along the trail.
-Treat water collected from creeks.
+There is a small creek at Western Summit camping area but no guaranteed water source along the trail.

 - Protect yourself from the sun.
 Wear sunscreen, a hat, sunglasses and a long-sleeved shirt, even on cloudy days.